dnbln/cargo-difftests/docs/Writerside/topics/Overview.md

 > Documentation currently under construction.
 {style="warning"}

+`cargo-difftests` is a [selective re-testing framework][selective-retesting-wikipedia] for rust.
-`cargo-difftests` is a tool that uses LLVM coverage data + file system mtimes / git diff information to find which tests have to be rerun.
-We assume tests where none of the *executed* files changed, would not change their results, and as such, they don't have to be rerun.
+To put it simply, it is a tool that uses LLVM coverage data + some information about what has changed since the last test-run to find which tests are most likely to have been affected by those changes, and therefore need to be rerun.

+The underlying assumption is that if a test passed in the past, and none of the code executed in the test has been changed since, then the result of the test will not change.
+While there are some edge cases to this, it is generally true for most crates out there.

 ## What is `cargo-difftests`?